 Email marketing is usually relegated to marketers.
 It’s even in the name.

-But sales is notorious for wanting a fast and easy way to reach a set of prospects or customers quickly.
-Rather than waiting for them to copy and paste a list of customer addresses into their Outlook BCC field (oh, the horror), give them access to send approved HTML messages from your Marketing Asset Management tool, integrated into your ESP or marketing automation system.
+But sales is notorious for wanting a fast and easy way to reach a set of prospects quickly.
+Rather than waiting for them to copy and paste a list of customer addresses into their Outlook BCC field, give them access to send approved HTML messages from your Marketing Asset Management tool, integrated into your ESP or marketing automation system.

-Allow them to merge a customer name into the imagery, and use pre-approved messages and templates from marketing, while the campaign is sent from the individual sales rep. With access to this approved content, the sales process can be streamlined while keeping brand identity consistent.
+Marketers should allow sales to merge a customer name into the imagery and use pre-approved messages and templates so that the campaign can be sent from an individual sales rep. With access to this approved content, the sales process can be streamlined while keeping brand identity consistent.

 Sales teams know that the more touch points they’re able to have with a customer, or prospect, the better.
-By giving sales what they need to do what they do best, marketers can empower their allies in sales towards a common goal.
+By giving sales the tools they need to do what they do best, marketers can empower their allies in sales toward a common goal.